Preparing to Teach

 Review the Instructor Notes

 Many of The Carpentries lessons have instructor’s notes, with information from instructors who have already taught the material.
-This can be a valuable resource when preparing lessons, especially when teaching a lesson for the first time.
+This can be a valuable resource when preparing to teach, especially when teaching a lesson for the first time.

 The instructor notes are linked on each lesson page under the “Extras” pull down menu.
 In addition, configuration problems and other technical hurdles common across multiple lessons are detailed in this community-developed page along with suggested solutions.
 This link is built into each workshop website as well for easy access by learners and during workshops.
 When you find new problems or solutions, please contribute!